uhoang/mec/README.md

 # Consumer lifestyle segmentation

 This project was built in R language for the data team at Moutain Equipment Coorporation.
-Sharing outputs have been deidentified for privacy protection.
+Sharing outputs have been de-identified to protect individual privacy.

-### Project structure
+### Repository's structure

 ```bash
 .